ber2/notes/HT/taxclaim/COVID Fast Response.md

 The noise problem in our input data called for a rigorous approach.
 Since we focused in the reporting of the evolution of the number of occurrences of certain terms along time, we borrowed from the existing corpus of knowledge in the area of [[Time Series analysis]].

 Our research exposed that daily aggregations of our data form time series which are well behaved when decomposed using a [[Seasonal Decomposition]] approach.
-More precisely, using an [[Additive Time Series Decomposition]], we very quickly established that [[period]] of 7 days, following the obvious weekly pattern, allowed to extract a robust [[trend]].
+More precisely, using an [[Seasonal Decomposition]], we very quickly established that [[period]] of 7 days, following the obvious weekly pattern, allowed to extract a robust [[trend]].

 These trends, which may be understood as a tidy representation of the fluctuation of the time series being studied, are still noisy and difficult to compare to each other.
 We found out that [[Indexing]] by centering data around a given date, giving that date the value 100 and scaling the rest of the time series in proportion was stable enough for periods of time between 30 and 45 days; this was sufficient for our purposes.